 The results were surprisingly worse for insulin being stored in the fridge than they were for insulin being carried by patients.
-Insulin stored in the fridge was out of the ideal temperature range on average 2 hours and 34 minutes a day, while insulin carried by patients was only outside of the normal temperature range an average of 8 minutes a day.
+Insulin stored in the fridge was out of the ideal temperature range on average two hours and 34 minutes a day, while insulin carried by patients was only outside of the normal temperature range an average of eight minutes a day.

-Potentially the most significant discovery was that many of the thermometers (17%) recorded freezing temperatures, below 0° Celsius, 32° Fahrenheit.
+Potentially the most significant discovery was that many of the thermometers (17 percent) recorded freezing temperatures, below 0° Celsius, 32° Fahrenheit.
 According to ConsumerMedSafety, once insulin has frozen, it should be immediately discarded.
 It should not be used even after thawing.

 Laura Krämer, a pharmacist at MedAngel recommends storing insulin in an airtight container on the center shelf.
 Insulin is in greater danger of freezing in the vegetable drawer or on the top shelf, and is more likely to overheat on the door due to constant opening and closing.
 The ideal place to store insulin would be in a secondary fridge which is used less often, as the medication will go through less temperature fluctuations.